The Anderson Model of Burnout and Personal Resilience™

 The AMBPR™ helps leaders:

-• Quickly identify early signs in their team
+• Identify early warning signs in teams

-• Respond appropriately to each phase
+• Intervene appropriately at each stage

-• Reduce turnover, absenteeism, and errors
+• Reduce absenteeism, turnover, and performance decline

 Impactful Presentation - Online and In-Person